delingren/homeautomation/garage_door_opener/README.md

 Pinout:
 ![pinout](esp32-38pin.png)

+### Relay
 To operate the door, I simply use a relay to simulate a button press.
 The relay is controled with a GPIO pin.

-### Relay
 I am using this [5v Relay Module](https://www.amazon.com/dp/B00VRUAHLE).
 But any 5V DC relay with one normally open channel will do.
+I am using a 1.5K resistor to pull down the input of the relay to prevent accidental triggering while the microcontroller is booting, before I have a chance to write it LOW.

 ### Sensors
 For detecting the state of the door, I am piggybacking on the existing limit switches, instead of using my own sensors.
 The MCU and the opener share the ground.
 The GPIO pin is connected to the non-ground wire of the limit switch via a diode.
 When the siwtch is open, the diode prevents the 7.8v from backflowing to the GPIO.
 Essentially, the pin is free floating.
 So, it should be configured as a pullup input pin.
 When the switch closes, the GPIO is shorted to the ground.
 In practice, I found that there is a ~0.7v voltage drop on the diodes I'm using (1N4007, which is technically a rectifying diode, but I happened to have a whole lot).
 But that's low enough that the GPIO would still read low.

 Ideally, one would want to complately separate the two units.
 But I'm not too worried since an ESP32 is extremely cheap.
-And I don't want to deal with the hassle of installing two extra mechanical or magnetic switches and running the wires.
+And I don't want to deal with the hassle of installing two extra mechanical or [reed switches](https://www.amazon.com/gp/product/B0735BP1K4/) and running the wires.

-Alternative: I could also use two [reed switches](https://www.amazon.com/gp/product/B0735BP1K4/) and a magnet on the carriage.

 ### Indicators
 To make it easy to visualize the status of the switches, I am using two LEDs, one red and one green, tied to the limit switches.
 When a switch is closed, the corresponding LED lights up.
 The anode is connected to +5v and the cathode is connected to the GPIO pin.
 I'm using the +5v instead of the +3.3v due to that 0.7v drop on the 1N4007, which would reduce 3.3 to ~2.6, a bit low for the LEDs I have on hand.
 One caveat here is that the +5v is not regulated on the board.
-So there's a risk of frying the LEDs even with a small increase of voltage.
-But I using a quality iPhone USB power adapter, so it shouldn't be a problem.
+So there's a risk of frying the LEDs if that voltage goes too high.
+But I using a quality iPhone USB power adapter, so it shouldn't be a big problem.

 Also, interestingly, in practice, I am only getting ~4.6v from the +5v pin when powered through the USB port.
 I thought it was directed connected to the Vcc of the USB port?
 Oh well.
-The remaining 3.9v is good enough for the LEDs and I'm using very small current limiting resistors (27 Ohm) here.
+The remaining 3.9v (4.6 minus the drop on the diode) is good enough for the LEDs, whose voltage drop is ~3v and I'm using very small current limiting resistors (27 Ω) here.

 ### Misc
 - Status LED.
 Optionally, HomeSpan uses an LED to indicate its status.
-I am using a blue LED for this purpose.
+I am using a blue one for this purpose.
 - Control button.
 You can also interact with HomeSpan with a pushbutton.
 - Reset button.
 I am also using a pushbutton for resetting the devices, which is a bit easier than disconnecting the power supply.
+- Pinheaders.
+I soldered pinheaders to the Rx, Tx, Vcc, and ground pins of the ESP32 so that I can connect it to a serial monitor for debugging if needed.
+It's easier than connecting to the micro USB port once the board is inside the enclosure.
 - Antenna & U/FL to PR-SMA adapter.
 Since this device is running in the garage, where the WiFi reception isn't the strongest, I am using a board with an external antenna connector.
 - USB C breakout pad.
 My ESP32 dev board comes with a micro USB port and I want to power it with a USB C plug.
 What's more, I don't want the layout to be constrained by the position of the USB port.
 Therefore I'm using a USB breakout board to interface with the outside.
+- M12 connectors.
+Other than power, the unit has 4 wires connecting to the garage door opener: ground, relay, and 2 limit switches.
+To make things tight and neat, I'm using a pair of M21 connectors.
 - PCB.
 I am not well versed in designing PCB boards.
 And it's too much hassle to manufacture just one board.
 So I'm using a [solderable breadboard](https://www.amazon.com/EPLZON-Solderable-Breadboard-Gold-Plated-Electronics/dp/B0BP28GYTV) like this:
 ![Solderable Breadboard](solderable_breadboard.jpg)